What are the best tips for traveling with a baby on a plane?

 - Changing pad – for if you need to place your baby on the washroom changing table.
 This is probably already included in your diaper bag.
 If you don’t have one, I love this Kushies Baby Deluxe Change pad.
 It’s better than the one that came with my diaper bag and most changing pads because it’s much larger.
 It’s also soft and easily washable.

-Section 2: What to consider before you book your flight
+What should you consider before you book your flight?

-There are a lot of factors to consider when planning the ideal time to travel with your baby.
+Here are some of the factors to consider when planning the ideal time to travel with your baby:

-Alternatively, your baby can sit in a separate seat (with a car seat), but you will have to pay for this, although some airlines offer discounts for these circumstances.
+- sit in a separate seat (with a car seat), but you will have to pay for this, although some airlines offer discounts for these circumstances

 The Federal Aviation Administration mentions that the safest place for your baby is in a car seat.